serenader2014/flutter_carousel_slider/README.md

  )
 ```

 You can pass the above params to the class.
-If you pass the `height` paramater, the `aspectRatio` paramater will be ignored.
+If you pass the `height` parameter, the `aspectRatio` parameter will be ignored.

 ## Build item widgets on demand